UofS-Pulse-Binfo/analyzedphenotypes/docs/contribute.rst

   - Use a Parent Chado cvterm?
 No. All records belong to a single controlled vocabulary.
   - Restrict to Vocabulary: [get value from set-up ontologies page]

-6. Publish to play with trait pages and/or go checkout the admin/users tutorials!
+6. To play with trait pages go to Administration » Structure » Tripal Content Types » Publish Tripal Content and select the term used in step 5 to create pages.

 .. warning::